 The individual examples of activities and outputs are inevitably going to vary, depending on an organization’s specific needs.
 Especially the “coherent set of actions”—the actual content work carried out is going to depend on the greatest needs and the guiding policy.

 A clear and actionable process can go a long way towards legitimising content strategy’s role and value and providing a roadmap that everyone can align around and get behind.
 Of course, this is merely one structure to form the basis of a content strategy process.
 It can be thought of as a core, shell process to be played around with and adapted to suit the needs of individual organizations or agencies.

 Try using Rumelt’s diagnosis/guiding policy/set of actions framework as a broad template to outline a basic process for content strategy projects for your own team.
-Then get it in front of the right people: internal decision makers, content producers, designers, and any wider influencers of your content work.
+Then get it in front of the right people: internal decision makers, content producers, designers, and any wider influencers of your content work, to understand better, see this article with a good guide on influencer marketing in real estate.
 It can be as simple as a flow chart.
 Bring it up at meetings, seek out opportunities to present to groups—print it out and pin it up around the office.
 Whatever works to communicate a logical process and gain understanding of the role and outcomes of your content strategy work.